-Except as described above for the election of directors, holders of each class of Common Stock will vote at the Annual Meeting as a single class on all matters, with each holder of shares of Class A Common Stock entitled to one-tenth of one vote per share held and each holder of shares of Class B Common Stock entitled to one vote per share held.
-All matters submitted for stockholder approval at the Annual Meeting other than the election of directors will be decided by the affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on each matter.
+Holders of each class of Common Stock will vote at the Special Meeting as a single class on all matters, with each holder of shares of Class A Common Stock entitled to one-tenth of one vote per share held, and each holder of shares of Class B Common Stock entitled to one vote per share held.
+All matters submitted for stockholder approval at the Special Meeting will be decided by the affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the Special Meeting and entitled to vote on each matter.

-The majority of the aggregate of the outstanding shares of the Company's Class A Common Stock and Class B Common Stock entitled to vote will constitute a quorum for the transaction of business at the Annual Meeting.
+The majority of the aggregate of the outstanding shares of the Company's Class A Common Stock and Class B Common Stock entitled to vote will constitute a quorum for the transaction of business at the Special Meeting.
 Abstentions may be specified on all proposals except the election of directors.
-Abstentions and broker nonvotes (shares held by a broker or other nominee having discretionary power to vote on some matters but not others) are counted as being present for purposes of determining a quorum.
-If shares are not voted by the broker who is the record holder of the shares, or if shares are not voted in other circumstances in which proxy authority is defective or has been withheld with respect to any matter, these nonvoted shares are not deemed to be present or represented for purposes of determining whether stockholder approval of that matter has been obtained.
+All votes will be tabulated by the inspectors of election appointed for the meeting, who will separately tabulate affirmative and negative votes, abstentions and broker non-votes (shares held by a broker or other nominee having discretionary power to vote on some matters but not others).
+Abstentions and broker non-votes are counted as present for purposes of determining the presence or absence of a quorum for the transaction of business.
+Abstentions will be counted towards the tabulations of votes cast on proposals presented to the stockholders and will have the same effect as negative votes, whereas broker non-votes will not be counted for purposes of determining whether a proposal has been approved.